 No thanks, I’m good.
 I’d rather eat than live to be 150.

 Protandim is an MLM supplement line by a company named Lifevantage.
-Apparently, Erin Brockovich is a salesperson for them, which, well, who gives a shit?
+Apparently, Erin Brockovich is a salesperson for them, which, well, who cares?

 Anyhow, I was curious about the products they sell, because there does seem to be some research behind them.
 But like in all other situations, just having research behind your product doesn’t mean a thing until you answer the following questions: